mike-ivs/machine-learning-novice-sklearn/_episodes/06-dimensionality-reduction.md

 ~~~
 {: .language-python}

-Next lets load in the digits datasets,
+Next lets load in the digits dataset,
 ~~~
 # load in dataset as a Pandas Dataframe, return X and Y
 features, labels = datasets.load_digits(return_X_y=True, as_frame=True)